TCAT Board Recruitment

-Thurston Climate Action Team (TCAT) is a local non-profit organization founded in 2009 and dedicated to creating a healthy and sustainable future for Thurston County.
+Thurston Climate Action Team (TCAT) is a local non-profit organization founded in 2009 and dedicated to bringing our community together to reduce climate disruption — resulting in a healthy, just and prosperous future for all.
 We encourage action, coordinate action, and take action on climate change.
 Recent projects have focused on reducing local emission of climate change-causing greenhouse gas emissions.
-With that goal in mind, we have worked extensively with local governments, businesses and non-profits, including work with the cities of Lacey, Olympia and Tumwater, and Thurston County, on their recent commitment to a regional climate action plan.
-Earlier this year, TCAT received a two-year grant to improve communication, coordination, and collaboration among local grass-roots groups that work on climate change and related issues.
-We have also inherited from the local Economic Development Council an energy efficiency program and are in the process of renewing and expanding that effort.
-Learn more at http://www.thurstonclimateaction.org/
+With that goal in mind, we have worked extensively with local governments, businesses and non-profits, including work with the cities of Lacey, Olympia and Tumwater, and Thurston County, on their recent commitment to the Thurston Climate Mitigation Plan.
+Due to recent successful fundraising efforts, TCAT has hired three part-time staff members.
+The board is committed to supporting further growth of the organization.

-TCAT is currently recruiting for three (3) positions on its volunteer Board of Directors.
+TCAT is currently recruiting for two (2) positions on its volunteer Board of Directors.

 Advocacy, Environmental Protection, Public Policy

 The Thurston Climate Action Team (TCAT) board comprises leaders from local government, higher education, health care, financial services, and consulting who are dedicated to the organization’s mission.
 Serving on the Thurston Climate Action Team’s Board of Directors is an extraordinary opportunity for an individual who is passionate about protecting our region from the worst effects of climate change while promoting clean energy and other solutions which contribute to the vibrancy and health of our communities.

 - Board members are expected to have the financial acumen to read and understand TCAT’s financial statements and to otherwise help the board fulfill its fiduciary responsibilities.